-Implications of Expanded Use of ABCs in Glucose Meters (and Smart Phones) to the General Diabetes Population
+Implications of Expanded Use of Automated Bolus Calculators in Glucose Meters (and Smart Phones) to the General Diabetes Population

 The incorporation of ABCs into standard glucose meters (e.g. ACCU-CHEK Aviva Expert and FreeStyle InsuLinx Blood Glucose Monitoring System) has been intended to assist patients not on insulin pumps but who are using basal/bolus insulin regimens with pre-meal insulin dosing.
-Early studies on the effectiveness and patient acceptance of their use have been very favourably reported^{31,32} and reviewed.^{13,33} Expanding the use of meters (and smart phone applications) with embedded ABCs to the general diabetes population will increase access to these automated dosing algorithms and should help overcome two major barriers to intensive glucose control in this large population of patients: low numeracy skills; and the time requirements for intensive self-management.7 Low numeracy skills are common in patients with diabetes34 and often result in difficulty reading and understanding nutrition labels,35 counting calories and carbohydrates and calculating insulin bolus doses,35 contributing to poor glycaemic control.34,36 The meter-embedded ABCs can help to mitigate this problem, especially if coupled with smart phone nutrition applications for reading food labels and counting calories and carbohydrates (as of June 2013 there were at least 84 such applications featured in the Apple iTunes® Store).
-The meterembedded bolus advisors are also effective at overcoming fear of hypoglycaemia, increasing confidence in meal-time insulin dosing and improving glucose control and they are considered easy to use and are associated with high patient satisfaction.27,28 Potential time savings, while likely, are not as clear cut, as the time required to use the new technology is significant.
-The use of ABC embedded glucose meters is a positive development and the potential benefit of their general use in large numbers of patients with both type 1 and type 2 diabetes to improve self-management and overcome
+Early studies on the effectiveness and patient acceptance of their use have been very favourably reported^{31,32} and reviewed.^{13,33} Expanding the use of meters (and smart phone applications) with embedded ABCs to the general diabetes population will increase access to these automated dosing algorithms and should help overcome two major barriers to intensive glucose control in this large population of patients: low numeracy skills and the time requirements for intensive self-management.7 Low numeracy skills are common in patients with diabetes34 and often result in difficulty reading and understanding nutrition labels,35 counting calories and carbohydrates, and calculating insulin bolus doses,35 thus contributing to poor glycemic control.^{34,36} The meter-embedded ABCs can help to mitigate this problem, especially if coupled with smart phone nutrition applications for reading food labels and counting calories and carbohydrates (as of June 2013 there were

-Table 1: Components of Current ABCs
+Table 1: Components of Current AutomatedBolus Calculators